 - has successfully completed the General Education Development (G.E.D.) test,

 - a student desiring to participate in the Early Entry Program.

 Anyone who wishes to enroll for a credit course must have an application on file with the college.
-If you are a new, transfer, or returning student, you may Apply Online or download an Application for Admission (PDF) file for printing.
+If you are a new, transfer, or returning student, you may Apply Online.
 If you are a guest or dual enrolled student, please see below for the corresponding application.
 Applications should be submitted two weeks prior to each semester to insure a comprehensive process of assessment and orientation will occur.
 There is no fee for applying.
 You must provide Records and Registration with proof of your residency (a copy of your driver’s license, for instance).

 Admission to the College does not ensure admission or enrollment into a specific curriculum.
 In certain instances, prerequisites and/or eligibility requirements exist.